The Dome Center

-The Dome Center is a fair and convention complex located in Henrietta, New York, just outside the city of Rochester.
+The Dome Arena is a convention complex located in the Town of Henrietta, New York, just outside the city of Rochester.
 It was originally part of a 60-acre site that hosted the annual Monroe County (NY) Fair between 1947 and 2013.

+Overview

+The arena and grounds were operated by the Monroe County Fair and Recreation Association from 1947 until 2015, when the land was sold to an area developer.

+In 2026 Henrietta Town officials committed to purchase the now 23-acre property.
+The arena will remain a large event center while the attached Minett Hall would become community and recreational space and be built out to include small offices and conference rooms that could be assigned to community groups.
+The remaining two-thirds of Minett Hall space would be used for gymnastics programs along with floor hockey, indoor soccer and pickleball.
+Additionally, construction of affordable housing units is anticipated.

 Facilities

 Dome Arena

 The Dome Arena is a 4,086-seat indoor arena with 2,164 permanent seats and 25000 sqft of exhibit space.
 It was built in 1972 with what was at the time one of the largest self-supporting wooden roofs in the world, and was the home of the Rochester Zeniths of the Continental Basketball Association from 1978 to 1983.
 It is the site of concerts, trade shows, indoor sporting events, conventions and other events.
 The Rochester Raiders indoor football team played there in 2010.
-Roc City Roller Derby has played there since 2009.
+Roc City Roller Derby played there from 2009 to 2012.